HackYourFuture/JavaScript/Week1/QA.md

 - Naming conventions
 - DRY principle

-In these first weeks we want to get the students to create the right mental model for JavaScript constructs, so try to go back to basics as much as possible.
-However easy it comes to the mentors, this is the first time students encounter all the syntax of a programming language.
+In these first weeks, we want to get the trainees to create the right mental model for JavaScript constructs, so try to go back to basics as much as possible.
+However easy it comes to the mentors, this is the first time trainees encounter all the syntax of a programming language.
 So try to go slowly and use the debugger / [JSTutor](http://pythontutor.com/javascript.html#mode=edit) as much as possible.